angular-extensions/model/README.md

 This is a library version of [Angular Model Pattern](https://tomastrajan.github.io/angular-model-pattern-example).
 All the original examples and documentation are still valid.
-The only difference is that you can install `@angular-extensions/model` from npm instead of having to copy model pattern implementation to your project manually.
+The only difference is that you can add `@angular-extensions/model`  with `ng add` instead of having to copy model pattern implementation to your project manually.

 Check out the [Blog Post](https://medium.com/@tomastrajan/model-pattern-for-angular-state-management-6cb4f0bfed87) and